Roundup · Updated: August 2026

 What happened to GummySearch

 You will still see GummySearch on old “best Reddit tools” lists.
 Leave it off yours.
 GummySearch was a well-liked Reddit audience-research and pain-point tool, and it is shutting down.
 It failed to secure a commercial license under Reddit’s Data API, closed to new customers on November 30, 2025, and is scheduled for full shutdown and data deletion on December 1, 2026.
-It is not an option you can buy today, which is why it is not ranked above.
+As of August 2026 that shutdown date has not moved.
+It is not an option you can buy today, which is why it is not in the table or the ranked list above.

 It is worth dwelling on because it explains the whole page.
 A Reddit-only tool lives or dies by terms Reddit controls, and when those terms changed, an established product with paying customers simply could not continue.
 That is the precariousness baked into any tool that depends on a single platform’s API.
 The lesson is not “avoid Reddit,” it is to prefer tools that treat Reddit as one input among several and that never rely on automated posting.